History of the Rugby League World Cup: 1995–2000: Expansion

+2008–present: Regular competition

 To mark the centenary of rugby league in Australia, the World Cup was brought back eight years later, and the 2008 World Cup occurred along the east coast of the nation.
 This tournament saw the number of teams cut to ten, with one super group of four and two smaller groups with three teams in each.
 Prior to the tournament, Australia beat New Zealand 58–0 in a warm-up match.
 However, this was not at all a foreshadowing of the tournament which was just about to occur.
 The opening ceremony took place on 26 October, with a match between the Indigenous Dreamtime and the New Zealand Māori representative teams acting as a curtain raiser for the tournament at the Sydney Football Stadium.
 The Dreamtime side won 34–26.
 Australia beat New Zealand in the official tournament opener 30–6 in front of 34,157 fans.
 After their massive loss before the tournament, the Kiwis went into the final destined for revenge, but an upset would be needed to stop the rampaging Australian side, who had defeated Fiji 52–0 in the semi-finals.
 To the shock of the rugby league world, the Kiwis won against the Kangaroos, 34–20, in one of the shock international rugby league results of all time.
 This would be the first World Cup win for the Kiwis, who had participated in every edition of the tournament.
 Controversy occurred after the match, with Australia coach Ricky Stuart verbally attacking Geoff Carr, the head of the ARL, alongside aggressively intimidating referee Ashley Klein and Stuart Cummings, the RFL director of match officials, at the hotel.
 This led to Stuart's resignation.
 Off the field, the tournament was a massive success, with an average attendance 91% higher than that of the tournament eight years prior.
 The final also sold out months in advance.